theKnightsOfRohan/venison.nvim/README.md

 ~~I'm not sure if deer are classified as game animals, but I'm going to pretend they are.~~

-A plugin framework for creating basic games in neovim, based on a simple event loop.
+An experimental plugin framework for creating basic games in neovim, based on a simple event loop.

 NOTE: STILL IN DEVELOPMENT, NOT YET READY FOR USE